NeurodataWithoutBorders/nwb-schema/docs/format/source/format_description.rst

 "pixel" and "voxel" may be used as the unit for image and volume data.

 The unit of measurement for a value is most commonly stored in the "unit" attribute to a dataset, e.g., ``TimeSeries.data..unit``.
-If the value has no "unit" attribute, consult the docstring for the value field, which may specify a unit.
+If the dataset has no "unit" attribute, consult the docstring for the dataset, which may specify a unit.
 Note that attributes cannot have nested attributes, so all attributes must specify their unit in the docstring.
 For this reason, it is recommended that all data and metadata with units be stored as datasets rather than attributes.
 NWB extensions should also use the format and guidance specified in this section.

-This specification follows the adoption of CMIXF-12_ by BIDS (TODO include link).
+This specification follows the adoption of CMIXF-12 by BIDS (TODO include link).

 Age values of subjects SHOULD be given in `ISO8601 duration format`_ and